 - Line a baking sheet with parchment paper and add the sweet potato noodles and broccoli florets.

-- Drizzle with olive oil and toss to coat evenly.
+- Drizzle with olive oil, add the corn meal and toss to coat evenly.

 - Roast for 15 minutes, then remove and add into the bowl, over the rice.